lsprangers/lsprangers.github.io/docs/aws_sap/DATABASE.md

     - Users need access to Data API and Secrets Manager
 - RDS Proxy
     - Allows us to create our own proxy for read only replicas if you desire
+    - RDS Proxy handles connection pooling, auth, etc...
+        - This is different from the Aurora Serverless Proxy Fleet, but similarly helps to manage connections to a database cluster
+    - RDS proxy also helps reducing failover times by maintaining warm connections to DB instances
+        - So when failover happens, RDS Proxy already has connections to the new leader DB instance, and we don't have to wait for DNS resolution or new connections to be made
+        - No change in application code needed to access new database leader if it changes
 - Global Aurora
     - 1 primary region
     - 5 secondary regions for read only